Coyote Management Plan

 General Coyote Information

 Coyotes are smart canines that have learned to live comfortably along side people in residential neighborhoods.
 Wildlife experts agree that people have played a part in this phenomenon by being careless with food and garbage.

 The City of Buena Park has experienced varying levels of coyote activity for several years, including sightings and attacks on pets.
 Increases in the frequency of these incidents are usually related to a disturbance in their habitat or the presence of new litters of coyote pups.
 Coyote activity typically increases in the spring and summer.

-It is imperative that residents also take preventive measures to help deter wildlife from visiting and staying in your neighborhood.
-Many steps can be taken to protect you and your property from coyotes and other wildlife.
-The following list of helpful tips can be used to discourage wildlife activity:
+It is imperative that residents take preventive measures to help deter wildlife from visiting and staying in your neighborhood.
+Many steps can be taken to protect you and your property from coyotes and other wildlife:

 - Keep cats and small dogs indoors or in close presence of an adult